The Rise of Milk Alternatives in the Coffee World: A New Era of Personalization and Sustainability

 Understanding the Popularity of Plant-Based Milks

-Taste and texture also matter.
-Some milk alternatives froth beautifully, complement espresso flavors, and add a distinct richness that coffee lovers appreciate.
+Finally, taste and mouthfeel matter.
+Some plant-based milks create the most desirable foam when combined with espresso flavors, adding a distinct richness that coffee lovers appreciate.

 The Most Popular Milk Alternatives at the Espresso Bar